Purp1eW0lf/HackTheBoxWriteups/README.md

 ### Cascade
 Password protected with the decoded Administrator's password

+### Fuse
+Password protected with Administrator's hash beginning with 370 and ending with 14e

 ### Magic
 Password is the command used to gain root, beginning with 's'